Marvel-Advisors-LLC/wazuh-kubernetes/README.md

 We use the `.sops.yaml` file for mantaining proper format on the files, make sure that file exists.

 #### 4) Maintaining the scripts
 If you add secrets in new folders, update the corresponding sops-scripts to include those folders so encryption/decryption and verification remain correct and consistent.

+#### 5) Dashboard secrets
+We have within `wazuh/indexer_stack/wazuh-dashboard/dashboards` several dashboards that have to be imported manually.
+You can check how to do it in the [Dashboards Persistence](#dashboards-persistence) section.
 ## Amazon EKS development

 To deploy a cluster on Amazon EKS cluster read the instructions on [instructions.md](instructions.md).